Chicago Premises Liability Lawyer

 Illinois Premises Law

 Property owners and controllers, people who live on or manage the property, have a legal duty to keep their premises in a safe condition under Illinois’ premises liability law.
-If they know about an unsafe condition and do not correct it they are, under law, responsible for compensating someone who is injured because of their failure to correct the condition.
+If they know about an unsafe condition and do not correct it they are, under law, responsible for compensating someone injured because of their failure to correct the condition.
 This is called “constructive knowledge.”

 However, if the property owner or controller did not know about the condition and did not have any reason to know it existed they are not liable because they could not foresee any harm coming.